borealis-agency/next-starter/template/src/assets/README.md

 ## Images

 All images such as illustrations, logos, background images belong here.
 Make sure to organize them by domain they belong to.
-For example if you have a row of customer logos, you can add them into `/src/assets/customers` folder to group them together.
+For example if you have a row of customer logos, you can add them into `/src/assets/customers` folder to group them together instead of dumping everything into a single top level folder.

 ## Videos